inet-framework/inet/showcases/general/ethernet/largeNet/doc/index.rst

 A local area network (LAN) is a computer network that interconnects computers within a limited area such as a residence, school, laboratory, university campus or office building.
-By contrast, a wide area network (WAN) not only covers a larger geographic distance, but also generally involves leased telecommunication circuits.
+By contrast, a wide area network (WAN) not only covers a larger geographic distance but also generally involves leased telecommunication circuits.
 Ethernet and Wi-Fi are the two most common technologies in use for local area networks.